Gabuito/isg-lightweight/README.md

 })();
 ```

+## Known Issues

+- Highly dependent on stable internet connection
+- Current performance is O(n²) (work in progress to reduce to O(n))
+- Instability when using tunneling and VPNs
+- Occasional Google CAPTCHA challenges
+- Heavy dependency on Google's frontend structure

+## Core Dependencies

+- Node.js (v16+)
+- Puppeteer

 ## Important Disclaimer

 **Legal Notice**: ISG-Lightweight is a tool for searching and downloading images from Google Images.
 The use of any images obtained through this tool is solely the responsibility of the end user.

 Please be aware that:

 - Many images found on Google are protected by copyright
 - Using images without proper permission may violate copyright laws
 - This tool does not filter results based on usage rights or licenses
 - The developers of ISG-Lightweight assume no liability for the misuse of images obtained through this tool

 We strongly recommend that you:

 - Only use images you have the right to use
 - Check image licensing before using in any project
 - Consider using images with permissive licenses (e.g., Creative Commons)